z0v3r1n/z0v3r1n.github.io/content/posts/glibc-heap-internals/index.md

   * extending the heap with `sbrk`
   * mapping fresh pages with `mmap` for very large allocations.
+* And, if all fails it returns NULL.

 ### Large Allocations via `mmap`